MrinalJain17/mydia/docs/content/Requirements/_index.md

 ### Additional Libraries to install:

 Several libraries like [Numpy](http://www.numpy.org/), [Pillow](https://python-imaging.github.io/), [Matplotlib](https://matplotlib.org/) etc., required for the package come pre-installed with the Anaconda distribution for Python.
-Install the following extra packages:
+Install the following extra packages (if not already installed):

 - [Scikit-video](http://www.scikit-video.org/stable/)